Brazil court has majority to bar Bolsonaro from public office for 8 years | KRDO

 (CNN) — Brazil’s highest electoral court formed a majority Friday to ban former President Jair Bolsonaro from running for office until 2030 on charges alleging that he abused his political power and misused public resources.

-Four out of seven judges have voted to find the former president guilty, effectively ending any hope of a political comeback in the 2026 election.
+Five out of seven judges have voted to convict the former president, effectively ending any hope of a political comeback in the 2026 election.
 A simple majority is needed to reach a final verdict.

-Two more judges are expected to announce their decision on Friday and a conviction would bar Bolsonaro from running for public office for eight years.
+Two of the judges voted against the charges.
+The official court ruling will be announced later on Friday and a conviction would bar Bolsonaro from running for public office for eight years.

 The charges against him stem from a meeting Bolsonaro held with ambassadors in July 2022, in which he spread false information about Brazil’s electoral system and brought its credibility into question ahead of last year’s fractious election.
 The meeting was livestreamed by official television channels and on YouTube.